-- 1. Request and receive a copy of their medical records and to request that they be amended or corrected, as specified in 45 CFR part 164 and applicable State law. - 2.
+- Request and received a copy of his or her medical records and to request that they be amended or corrected, as specified in 45 CFR part 164 and applicable State law. - 2.
 Ask for a copy of their medical records annually as determined by federal and state law at no cost to them. - 3.
 Have their medical records and any information about their health care kept private and confidential. - 4.
-Receive a reply within 30 days (about 4 and a half weeks) to their request for a copy of their records. - 5.
+Receive a reply within 30 days to their request for a copy of their records. - 5.
 Inspect their medical records at no cost to them. - 6.
 Ask that their medical records be updated or corrected. - 7.
-Have their medical records transferred from their previous provider to their new provider within 10 days (about 1 and a half weeks) of their request. - Their right to access medical records may be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to the Federal Clinical

-Laboratory Improvement Amendments of 1988 or exempt (CLIA exempt) pursuant to 42 CFR 493.3(a)(2).
+Have their medical records transferred from their previous provider to their new provider within 10 days of their request. - Their right to access medical records may be denied if the information is psychotherapy notes, compiled for, or in a reasonable anticipation of a civil, criminal or administrative action, protected health information subject to the Federal Clinical Laboratory Improvement Amendments of 1988 or exempt pursuant to 42 CFR 493.3(a)(2).

-The response may be a copy of the record or a written denial that includes the basis for the denial and information about how to seek review of the denial in accordance with 45 CFR Part 164.524(d)(2) and 164.524(B).
+The response may be the copy of the record or a written denial that includes the basis for the denial and information about how to seek review of the denial in accordance with 45 CFR Part 164 (AMPM 410-B9e).